St. Boswells, Saskatchewan

-St. Boswells is a hamlet in Glen Bain Rural Municipality No. 105, Saskatchewan, Canada.
+St. Boswells is a hamlet in the Rural Municipality of Glen Bain No. 105, Saskatchewan, Canada.
 The hamlet is about 8 km east of Highway 19, and about 25 km northwest of the town of Gravelbourg.
-Very little remains of the former village except a well known as the best water around, and sidewalks which mark the once prosperous business section of St. Boswells.
+Very little remains of the former village except sidewalks which mark the once prosperous business section of St. Boswells.

 History

 St. Boswells was a railroad town founded in 1918, as a Canadian National Railway point along the line from Moose Jaw to Neidpath, though the surrounding area had been settled at least a decade earlier.
 Named after Alex Dow's, hometown of St. Boswells, Roxburghshire, Scotland.
 St. Boswells was chosen as the name for the community's first post office.